LineageOS/charter/device-support-requirements.md

 * All devices with a shipping build of LineageOS MUST have a Wiki page with valid installation instructions.
 * All devices with a shipping build of LineageOS MUST document Hardware Deviations from stock capabilities.
 * All devices with a shipping build of LineageOS MUST document Software Deviations from other LineageOS releases of the same device type.
+* All devices with a shipping build of LineageOS MUST document all model numbers supported in a build.

 ## Stability